0x000C0A71/Hangman/README.md

 # Hangman
-A simple console based hangman game
+A simple console based hangman game, intended to help beginners get a grasp for python.

 The database (words.data) is empty except for the words foo and bar.
 To fill it just paste all words you want to use without spaces separated by a semicolon.